 “Well,” Hemi said, looking at Percy, “first, we need to rouse Chips.
 She is the only one on board who might know how to fit a mating collar that could work.”

 Percy was grinding her teeth.
 “Alright, Fuck.
 Hemi, go see if you can rehire Chips on a temporary and ad-fucking-hoc basis to do some of this welding we need.
-I don’t want to see her though.
-Tell her to stay the fuck out of my way or she’ll find herself swimming in the prop wash… once we’re moving again.”
+I don’t want to see her, though.
+Tell her to stay the fuck out of my way or she’ll find herself swimming in the prop wash . . . once we’re moving again.”

-Hemi loaded up another bowl of rice from the galley and led Shakes to the crew quarters where they found Chips in her rack with the curtains drawn.
+Hemi loaded up another bowl of rice from the galley and led Shakes to the crew quarters, where they found Chips in her rack with the curtains drawn.

-“Chips,” Hemi addressed the curtain, “I brought you some food.”
+“Chips,” Hemi addressed the curtain.
+“I brought you some food.”

-“Ah fuck you and your gestures Hem’,” came a muffled voice from behind the curtain.
+“Ah, fuck you and your gestures, Hem’,” came a muffled voice.
 “Go spoon it into that asshole you work for until she fuckin’ chokes on it.”

 “Chips, you are certainly tough, no one would deny that.
 And I think that toughness comes partly from a genuine mean streak in you, and partly from the fact that you believe you know how to do things right.
-The problem is that Captain Percy has both of those qualities too, so just like you she is both sometimes mean and also not going to be the one to admit when she did something wrong.”
+The problem is that Captain Percy has both of those qualities too, so just like you, she is both sometimes mean and also not going to be the one to admit when she did something wrong.”

-“Spare me the fuckin’ you’re-both-so-fuckin’-alike speech Hemi.
+“Spare me the fuckin’ you’re-both-so-fuckin’-alike speech, Hemi.
 Just fuck off.”

 “I am just explaining why she is not going to come apologize, Chips.
 I am also going to tell you I believe she was entirely wrong, and risked your life by not warning you she was going to blow the tanks.
 You were right, and she should apologize, but you know her—she will not.”